Wanted: Oil traders who know China, with good heads for liquor

 “Certainly we’re going to see more talent outflows as the teapots have just begun hiring,” the senior trader said.

-Most of the hires are in their mid-thirties, having honed their craft at Chinese state companies such as Sinochem Corp [SASADA.UL], China National Offshore Oil Corp (CNOOC) [SASACY.UL] and China National Petroleum Corp (CNPC) [CNPET.UL], sources said.
+Most of the hires are in their mid-thirties, having honed their craft at Chinese state companies such as Sinochem Corp , China National Offshore Oil Corp (CNOOC) and China National Petroleum Corp (CNPC), sources said.

 “Our traders are very popular,” said a source from one of the state oil trading companies.
 “Most of those who moved from our company are going to trading houses and majors because the perks are definitely better.”